SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-04-covid-rebound.md

 (The warning at the bottom is because there are so few rebound cases.)

-But, basically the answer is no: the difference is not statistically significant.
-We should speak of "COVID-19 rebound", not "paxlovid rebound", because the rebound is a property of the virus, not the treatment.
+But, basically the answer is no: the difference is _not_ statistically significant.
+We should speak of "COVID-19 rebound", not "paxlovid rebound", because the rebound is a property of COVID-19, not the treatment by paxlovid.
+Rebounds happen.
+If you look for rebounds, you will find rebounds.
+But at not much difference in frequency with or without paxlovid.

 (This is similar to claims I've heard about the paxlovid clinical trial: rebound cases were about the same in the treatment and control arms.
 The problem there is they looked